24 April 2025, 3pm BST

 Law firms are leading the way in AI adoption, but what’s really driving adoption, and how is it reshaping legal service delivery?

-Join Joe Cohen (Charles Russell Speechly) and John Craske (CMS UK) as they discuss this crucial topic, moderated by Definely's Co-Founder and Chief Strategy Officer, Feargus MacDaeid.
+Joe Cohen (Charles Russell Speechly), John Craske (CMS UK) and Conan Hines (Fried Frank) discussed this crucial topic, moderated by Definely's Co-Founder and Chief Strategy Officer, Feargus MacDaeid.

 Get ready for a deep-dive into some of the topics raised in the Definely LegalTech Adoption Report 2025.
 We'll cover the drivers behind AI adoption in private practice, as well as challenges like security, AI accuracy and workflow integration.